3611+ Cast Members

 June 2018 - CCT is awarded $35,000 in grant funds to be used during the 2018-2019 season.

-August 2018 - CCT's production of Mary Poppins sets a new Run-of-a-CCT-Show ticket sale record at 3028 tickets.
+August 2018 - CCT's production of Mary Poppins performs at Lakeville South High School and sets a new Run-of-a-CCT-Show ticket sale record at 3028 tickets.
 The record wouldn't have been possible without the change to a larger auditorium.